roojs/roobuilder/src/OLLMchat/needed_tools.md

 		protected abstract Json.Object execute_internal(Json.Object params) throws Error;

 		/**
-		 * Builds a human-readable question describing what the tool will do.
-		 *
-		 * Subclasses can override this to provide more specific questions based on parameters.
-		 *
-		 * @param params The tool parameters
-		 * @return A descriptive question string
-		 */
-		protected virtual string build_permission_question(Json.Object params)
-		{
-			return "Execute %s?".printf(this.name);
-		}

-		/**
 		 * Parses the parameter_description string and converts it to parameters array.
 		 *
 		 * Parses lines like:
 		 * "@param file_path {string} [required] The path to the file"
 		 *
-		 * Into Json.Object entries in the parameters Gee.ArrayList.
+		 * Into Parameter objects in the parameters Gee.ArrayList.
-		 * Each entry represents a parameter definition with type, description, and required status.
+		 * Each Parameter object contains name, type, description, and required status.
 		 */
 		protected void parse_parameter_description()
 		{